-The Teacher's role is to: administer the Board Literacy Assessment Measures For an y student deemed to be at risk for school, the teacher's role is to: provide input to the information - gathering stage; demonstrate awareness of the Parents/Guardians' expectations for their child's program; plan and carry out intervention/instructional programs for the student; accommodate and/or modify the expectations for the student's learning as required by the I.E.P., implement accommodations required by the student to achieve the learning expectations; develop strategies for assessing and communicating the student's progress; and maintain ongoing communications with the student's Parents/Guardians, other teachers, and other professionals involved with the student. consult regularly with SERT and school administration.
-The parent's/guardian's role is to: provide important information about their child's likes, dislikes, learning styles, interests, and reactions to situations, and about the talents and skills their child demonstrates in the practice and maintain skills in the home;
+The Teacher's role is to:

+□ administer the Board Literacy Assessment Measures

+For any student deemed to be at risk for school, the teacher's role is to:

+- □ convene a School Case Conference (see SCC Meeting form at the end of this section) - □ collaborate in the I.E.P.
+(Individual Education Plan) process; - □ provide input to the information gathering stage; - demonstrate awareness of the Parents/Guardians' expectations for their child's program; - □ plan and carry out intervention/instructional programs for the student; - □ accommodate and/or modify the expectations for the student's learning as required by the I.E.P., - implement accommodations required by the student to achieve the learning expectations; - develop strategies for assessing and communicating the student's progress; and - □ maintain ongoing communications with the student's Parents/Guardians, other teachers, and other professionals involved with the student. - □ consult regularly with SERT and school administration.

+The parent's/guardian's role is to: